slarmoo/.github/profile/css/flexbox/flexbox.md

 - **header** - `flex: 0 80px` - Zero means it will not grow and 80px means it has a starting basis height of 80 pixels.
 This creates a fixed size box.
 - **footer** - `flex: 0 30px` - Like the header it will not grow and has a height of 30 pixels.
 - **main** - `flex: 1` - One means it will get one fractional unit of growth, and since it is the only child with a non-zero growth value, it will get all the remaining space.
-Main also gets some additional properties because with want it to also be a flexbox container for the controls and content area.
+Main also gets some additional properties because we want it to also be a flexbox container for the controls and content area.
 So we set its display to be `flex` and specify the `flex-direction` to be row so that the children are oriented side by side.

 ```css
 header {